ChhatishK/FullStackWorkshop/Spring/Readme.md

 **Dependencies Injection - **
-1. Dependency Injection is a design pattern used in the Spring Framework to achieve Injection of Control(IoC)
+1. Dependency Injection is a design pattern used in the Spring Framework to achieve Inversion of Control(IoC)
 2. Its main task is to inject the dependencies, means injeting one object (a dependency) into another object
 3. We can achieve Dependency Inject by 2 ways ->
      1. Setter Method DI